DeclanChidlow/vale.rocks/src/posts/the-implementation-of-this-site.md

 Thus, I've come up with my own implementation.
 By default, footnotes are marked up as anchors to the definition at the end of the page in standard HTML, but the experience of this is greatly improved by some JavaScript-based progressive enhancement.
 Assuming the JavaScript is available and active, clicking a footnote reference in a horizontally challenged viewport will open it in a popover.
 If the viewport is sufficiently wide, then the footnotes also manifest as sidenotes in the page's right margin.

-This overall experience is very much influenced by [Gwern's implementation and research](https://gwern.net/sidenote) and is implemented on my site via my own [`footnotes.js`](https://vale.rocks/assets/scripts/footnotes.js), though I've also provided a [reference implementation on CodePen](https://codepen.io/OuterVale/pen/ogvGVdq).
+This overall experience is very much influenced by [Gwern's implementation and research](https://gwern.net/sidenote), and is implemented on my site via my own [`footnotes.js`](https://vale.rocks/assets/scripts/footnotes.js) (I've also provided a [reference implementation on CodePen](https://codepen.io/OuterVale/pen/ogvGVdq)).

 ### Hero Puddle